Press group: Ukraine journalist, soldier 'coldly executed'

 Levin and Chernyshov were last heard from on March 13.
 A GPS tracker in their vehicle gave their last position, in woods north of Kyiv, the group said.

-It said Levin had lost his drone in the area on March 10 and hadn’t been able to recover it because he'd come under Russian fire.
+It said Levin lost his drone in the area on March 10 and had been unable to recover it because he'd come under Russian fire.
 Drones have become a common tool for photojournalists to get aerial photos and video.

 Reporters Without Borders said Levin had on occasion shared information gleaned from his drone, including about Russian positions, with Ukrainian forces.